-We managed our deposit portfolio, including the deposits acquired in the Downers Grove National Bank transaction, to retain the highest value core deposit relationships and reduce our cost of funds to the lowest practicable levels.
-We ended 2012 with our highest-ever core deposit ratio at 76.2% of total deposits and our lowest-ever cost of funds of 0.38% for the year.
+Total loans increased in 2013 due to increased marketing and deployment of new loan and lease products.
+Consistent with our practices in previous years, we actively managed our loan portfolio to exit certain multifamily, commercial real estate and commercial loan relationships based on their risk rating.
+We managed our deposit portfolio to retain higher value core deposit relationships and reduce our cost of funds to the lowest practicable levels.
+We ended 2013 with our highest-ever core deposit ratio at 78.0% of total deposits and our lowest-ever cost of funds.